 This is the first time I’ve visited Mammoth Lakes and actually stayed in a hotel.
 Previous trips with groups of friends warranted a condo but now that I’ve checked in to The Westin Monache Resort, Mammoth, it would be tough to reverse course (plus, I’m a hotel person anyway).

-This Starwood Property has all of the hallmarks of a big hotel with a nice pool deck, in-room dining, an onsite kids’ club, in-room fireplaces and is overall a comfortable place to stay.
+This Marriott property has all of the hallmarks of a big hotel with a nice pool deck, in-room dining, an onsite kids’ club, and in-room fireplaces.
+Overall, it’s a comfortable place to stay.

 3. Get Your Skis, Snowboards and Ski Gear Delivered